 Activity Evidence that supports this approach Challenge number(s) addressed CPD - Provide training for teachers regarding research-based pedagogy so that they can identify gaps in learning and develop their expertise in teaching and learning Quality first teaching supports all learners to make effective progress.
 "Supporting high quality teaching is pivotal in improving children's outcomes.
 Indeed, research tells us that high quality teaching can narrow the disadvantage gap."
-Effective Professional Development EEF ( educationendowmentfoundation.org.uk ) 5 Additional TA hours to support delivery of high quality 1-2-1 or small group support and interventions across school HLTA and STA to be used to help pupils develop independent study skills and given direction to deliver high-quality one-to-one and small-group support.
-Teaching Assistant Interventions EEF ( educationendowmentfoundation.org.uk ) 1 2 3 Enrichment of our maths teaching and curriculum.
-Maths training in implementation and identifying the gaps Improving Mathematics in the Early Years and Key Stage 1 EEF ( educationendowmentfoundation.org.uk ) Improving Mathematics in Key Stages 2 and 3 EEF ( educationendowmentfoundation.org.uk ) 3
+Effective Professional Development EEF (educationendowmentfoundation.org.uk) 5 Additional TA hours to support delivery of high quality 1-2-1 or small group support and interventions across school and support higher needs chn HLTA and TA to be used to help pupils develop independent study skills and given direction to deliver high-quality one-to-one and small-group support.
+Teaching Assistant Interventions EEF (educationendowmentfoundation.org.uk) 1 2 3